Colorado Plateau / Southern Rockies

 Identify this bird by…

-• House Sparrows are more chunky and full-breasted than other American sparrows and also have a larger, rounded head, shorter tail, and stouter bill
+• House Sparrows are more chunky and full-breasted than American sparrows and also have a larger, rounded head, shorter tail, and stouter bill

 Tell males and females apart by…